 Financing a HUD home is not all that different from buying any other property since all financing options are available to home buyers.
-While all buyers are able to purchase a HUD home with a conventional loan secured by Fannie Mae or Freddie Mac, there are also alternative options.
+While all buyers can purchase a HUD home with a conventional loan secured by Fannie Mae or Freddie Mac, there are also alternative options.
 Qualified veterans, current service members and their spouses can purchase HUD homes with VA loans, while buyers who’ve struggled financially or have lower credit scores can use FHA loans.

 Therefore, before you make an offer, you should get the home inspected.
 This step is crucial as the home will be sold “as-is,” and HUD will not offer to make any repairs or improvements.
-Although it’s not required, a home inspection will ensure that you know exactly how much you’ll have to spend to get the home in livable condition and whether the home is worth the purchasing price.
+Although it’s not required, a home inspection will ensure that you know exactly how much you’ll have to spend to get the home in livable condition and whether the home is worth the purchase price.

 The Benefits Of Buying A HUD Home

-- Lower Pricing: Because HUD homes have gone into foreclosure, HUD is eager to recoup costs quickly.
+- Lower pricing: Because HUD homes have gone into foreclosure, HUD is eager to recoup costs quickly.
 As a result, HUD homes tend to be priced slightly below market value.

-- Priority Over Investors: Buyers, who tend to make a HUD home their primary residence, are given a 30-day window in which they can bid on the property before the auction is opened up to investors.
+- Priority over investors: Buyers, who tend to make a HUD home their primary residence, are given a 30-day window in which they can bid on the property before the auction is opened up to investors.

-- Closing Cost Assistance: HUD will spend up to 5% of the purchase price to pay for closing costs.
+- Closing cost assistance: HUD will spend up to 5% of the purchase price to pay for closing costs.

-- Low Down Payment: HUD enables buyers to make lower down payments and offers down payment incentives – like the HUD $100 Down Program – in certain circumstances.
+- Low down payment: HUD enables buyers to make lower down payments and offers down payment incentives – like the HUD $100 Down Program – in certain circumstances.

 The Drawbacks Of Buying A HUD Home

-- Must Use HUD-Approved Agent: In order to view and bid on HUD homes, you must enlist the help of a real estate agent who’s registered with the agency.
+- Must use HUD-approved agent: In order to view and bid on HUD homes, you must enlist the help of a real estate agent who’s registered with the agency.

-- Home Is Sold “As-Is”: There is no negotiating with HUD – the agency will not offer to do work on the home regardless of the condition it is in.
+- Home is sold “as-is”: There is no negotiating with HUD – the agency will not offer to do work on the home regardless of the condition it is in.

-- Restrictions On Selling: Owner-occupant buyers must live in the home for at least 1 year, and they may not purchase another HUD home for at least 2 years afterward.
+- Restrictions on selling: Owner-occupant buyers must live in the home for at least 1 year, and they may not purchase another HUD home for at least 2 years afterward.

 HUD Homes: The Bottom Line

 If you’ve been priced out of homes and found the market too competitive for you, purchasing a HUD home can be a beneficial option.
 However, you must do your due diligence ahead of time.
-Although they make homeownership more affordable, HUD homes aren’t always worth their purchasing price.
+Although they make homeownership more affordable, HUD homes aren’t always worth their purchase price.
 Make sure you get the home inspected before you make an offer, so you know what you’re getting into.